 After cleaning and reassembly, reopen any equipment that was turned off earlier, such as sinks and dishwashers, and resume normal operations.

 Following these steps will help ensure that restaurant grease traps are cleaned effectively and efficiently, promoting proper sanitation and preventing drain clogs and odor issues.

 Preventative Maintenance for Restaurant Grease Trap

 Preventing a sewer backup before it happens is the best practice.
-Here are a few steps that you can take that will help keep greasy water and food solids flowing freeing through your grease traps follow:
+Here are a few steps that you can take that will help keep greasy water and food solids flowing freely through your grease traps:

 - Locate your grease trap(s) and inspect them

 - Locate any documentation that lets you know when your grease traps(s) were last cleaned